cartona/ngx-analytics-next/README.md

 export class AppModule { }
 ```

-You can use the `SegmentService` in any constructor as a injected service :
+You can use the `AnalyticsNextService` in any constructor as a injected service :

 ```typescript
 import { Component, OnInit } from '@angular/core';